SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   There are also some articles about techniques to reduce the image size.
 Try to find them.
 They are talking about `squashing` or `flattening` images.

+2. Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
+Your proposition should also take care to avoid as much as possible the repetition between your images.

-2. Give the branch for the current task
+3. Give the branch for the current task

-3. Give the `/tmp/haproxy.cfg` generated in the `ha` container after each steps.
+4. Give the `/tmp/haproxy.cfg` generated in the `ha` container after each steps.
   Place the output into the logs folder like you already done for the Docker logs in the previous tasks.

-4. Based on the three output files gathered, what can you tell about the way we generate it?
+5. Based on the three output files gathered, what can you tell about the way we generate it?
 What is the problem if any?

 ## Task 5: Generate the HAProxy config based on Serf events